Salt Lake City: History

 Explorer, ethnologist, and author Richard Francis Burton traveled by coach in the summer of 1860 to document life in Great Salt Lake City.
-He was granted unprecedented access during his three-week visit, including audiences with Brigham Young and other contemporaries of Joseph Smith.
+He was granted unprecedented access during his three-week visit, including audiences with Young and other contemporaries of Joseph Smith.
 The records of his visit include sketches of early city buildings, a description of local geography and agriculture, commentary on its politics and social order, essays, speeches, and sermons from Young, Isaac Morley, George Washington Bradley and other leaders, and snippets of everyday life such as newspaper clippings and the menu from a high-society ball.